Re-Reading Improves Reasoning in Large Language Models: Experiments

-\paragraph{Compatibility with Thought-Eliciting Prompt Strategies} Compared to previous methods attempting to elicit thoughts in the output from LLMs, our \model emphasizes bidirectional understanding of the input.
-Therefore, we are intrigued to explore whether the proposed re-reading mechanism is effective with various thought-eliciting prompting strategies, aside from CoT.
-To investigate this, we apply re-reading to two other recently introduced prompting methods, namely, plan-and-solve (PS)~\cite{wang2023plan} and Program-Aided Language models (PAL)~\cite{gao2023pal}.
+\paragraph{Compatibility with Thought-Eliciting Prompt Strategies} Compared to previous methods attempting to elicit thoughts in the output from LLMs, our \model emphasizes the understanding of the input.
+Therefore, we are intrigued to explore whether \model is effective with various thought-eliciting prompting strategies other than CoT.
+To investigate this, we apply \model to two other recently introduced prompting methods, namely, Plan-and-Solve (PS)~\cite{wang2023plan} and Program-Aided Language models (PAL)~\cite{gao2023pal}.
 The former model devises a plan to divide the entire task into smaller subtasks, and then carries out the subtasks according to the plan, while the latter generates programs as the intermediate reasoning steps.
-We directly apply our re-reading to these two methods by making a simple alteration to the input, following the prompt in Equation~\ref{e:prompt}.
+We directly apply our \model to these two methods by making a simple alteration to the input by repeating the question.
 Table ~\ref{tab:thouht_impact} presents the evaluation findings on the GSM benchmark.
-Our observations reveal a consistent trend, akin to what was observed with chain-of-thought prompting.
-These results suggest that the effectiveness of our re-reading mechanism generally extends across various prompting methodologies.
+Our observations reveal a consistent trend, akin to what was observed with CoT prompting.
+These results suggest that the effectiveness of our \model generally extends across various prompting methodologies.

+\paragraph{Compatibility with Few-Shot Prompting} It is noteworthy that our proposed re-reading mechanism is compatible with few-shot prompting.
+To demonstrate this compatibility, we conducted experiments on arithmetic reasoning tasks using the davinci-003 model, employing both Vanilla and CoT prompting methods.
+The few-shot prompting strategy and exemplars used align with those presented in \cite{wei2022chain}.
+For both the Vanilla+\model and CoT+\model methods, we applied the re-reading mechanism to the exemplars as well.
+The results of these experiments are presented in Table~\ref{tab:few_shot}.
+We can observe that the inclusion of the re-reading mechanism consistently enhances the performance of both prompting methods, mirroring our findings in the zero-shot setting.